Course Requirements

 *All graduate-level classes above marked with an asterisk require the permission of the instructor.
 Please contact the instructor and be prepared to share information about the ECON and MATH courses you have taken and the grades that you have obtained in these courses.
 Based on this information, the instructor will determine whether the course is suitable for you.
 If approval is granted, these courses will count for honors.

-**Students who declare for the 2024/2025 academic year choose 2 electives from the list for a total of 2 cu.
+**Students who have declared the major for the 2024/2025 academic year choose 2 electives from the list for a total of 2 cu.

 ***Students who have waivers for both ECON 0100 and ECON 0200 need to take two additional ECON courses and can replace only one of the two introductory courses by a 0xxx-level ECON course, provided they have taken this course before declaring the major.
 The other waiver must be replaced by a 4xxx-level elective.